mila-iqia/cookiecutter-pyml/{{cookiecutter.project_slug}}/README.md

 `examples/slurm_mila_orion`.
 Here you can find the orion config file (`orion_config.yaml`), as well as the config file for your project (that contains the hyper-parametersi - `config.yaml`).
-Here the code will write the orion db file and the mlruns folder (i.e., the folder containing the mlflow results).
+Also, in this folder you will find the orion db file and the mlruns folder (i.e., the folder containing the mlflow results).

-The `exp01` folder contains the executable (`run.sh`), and after running it will contain the log files (in `logs`)as well as the experiment saved files (e.g., the saved models) - note that the exp folder will contain a copy of the log as well (to keep all the files related to one trial into one folder).
+The `exp01` folder contains the executable (`run.sh`).

 The reason why there is a folder `exp01` is because you may want to run more trials in parallel.
 To do so, just copy `exp01`, e.g.,

     cp -r exp01 exp02

-and launch `run.sh` in both the folder.
+and launch `run.sh` in `exp02` as well.
 Orion will take care to sync the two experiments.

-To setup pre-commit hooks (to use flake8 before avery commit) runs this (from the root folder):

-    cd .git/hooks/ && ln -s ../../config/hooks/pre-commit . && cd -
+After the training is done, you can check orion status with the following commands:
+(to be run from the folder `examples/slurm_mila_orion`)

+    export ORION_DB_ADDRESS='orion_db.pkl'
+    export ORION_DB_TYPE='pickleddb'
+    orion status
+    orion info --name my_exp

+Also, you will find the results in a folder called `orion_working_dir` (it will be found inside `examples/slurm_mila_orion`).
+In this folder, there will be a folder for very Orion trial (in this experiment, there is just one trial - so, just one folder).
+Inside you can find the models (the best one and the last one), the config file with the hyper-parameters for this trial, and the log file.

 ### Building docs: